itenium-be/blog-posts/productivity/regex/2018-03-27-regexes-introduction.md

-Whenever I fix a bug that was the result of an error that might have happened in other places aswell, I might use a regex to find those, even if the other code contains different variables, styling etc it would still find them - at least if the regex is bug free.
+Whenever I fix a bug that was the result of an error that might have happened in other places aswell, I might use a regex to find those, even if the other code contains different variables, styling etc it would still find them - at least if the regex was written in a way that takes the context into account.

 **Tooling**